Molly Hammell, Ph.D.

 Postdoctoral Fellow

-Karthick is a postdoctoral researcher, working on cell-based models of ALS and other neurodegenerative diseases.
+Karthick is a postdoctoral researcher joining Molly Gale Hammell’s lab in 2021.
+He works on developing CRISPRi and CRISPRa systems in cell-based models of ALS and other neurodegenerative diseases.

 Email: